About

 • Rachel Widome (Epidemiology MPH)

-• Rebecca Wurtz (Public Health Administration and Policy MPH)
+• Rebecca Wurtz (Public Health Administration and Policy MPH, Chair)

 Ex Officio Members